newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 ### Multi-Release JAR Structure

-The agent uses Java's Multi-Release JAR feature to provide different implementations based on the runtime Java version:
+The agent uses Java's Multi-Release JAR feature to provide different implementations of the AgentCollectionClass based on the runtime Java version:

 ```
 newrelic-agent.jar